bloominstituteoftechnology/Getting-Started/Windows/README.md

   - Download and install - it will install automatically.
   - https://docs.mongodb.com/compass/master/
 12. Install [Zoom](https://zoom.us/download).
   - You may also want the plugin for Outlook or the Extension for the Chrome browser (scroll down on the Downloads page).
 13. If you haven't already, install [Slack](https://www.slack.com/downloads/windows)
+  - You can disable Slack from automatically starting up through the Task Manager

 # other things?
 - Package manager?
 Use MSI (MicroSoft Installer).
 Only use package managers like [Chocolatey](https://chocolatey.org/) if you are already VERY comfortable with them.